The Real Housewives of Atlanta: Seasons 1–4

 Kandi Burruss joined the show in the second season, which premiered on July 30, 2009.
 Snow did not return.
+The producer informed DeShawn that during the reunion, they had expected a stronger reaction upon learning what some of the other cast members had said.
+However, DeShawn stated that they preferred not to engage in dramatic behavior for television.

 Premiering on October 4, 2010, the third season saw Wu depart as a Housewife, appearing as a guest, as well as the addition of Cynthia Bailey and Phaedra Parks.

 The fourth season which premiered on November 6, 2011, saw no changes to the main cast, besides introducing Marlo Hampton as the first official "friend of the housewives".

 Seasons 5–7

 Whitfield did not return, while Kenya Moore and Porsha Williams joined the show in the fifth season which premiered on November 4, 2012.
 Zolciak quit the show halfway through filming.

 The sixth season premiered on November 3, 2013, and featured the same cast from the previous season, excluding Zolciak, making Leakes the last original housewife on Atlanta at the time.
 Hampton returned as a guest.

-The seventh season which premiered on November 9, 2014, saw Williams demoted as a friend of the housewives, alongside Demetria McKinney while Claudia Jordan was introduced as a main housewife.
+The seventh season, which premiered on November 9, 2014, saw Williams demoted as a friend of the housewives, alongside Demetria McKinney, while Claudia Jordan was introduced as a main housewife.